slatedocs/slate/source/includes/_payouts.md

 The token should always live server-side, exposing domain-logic via API-s.

 If you need to pass the token around via HTTP requests, use HTTP headers or POST body - do not store the token in URI or query parameters.
-Webservers usually log the URL and browsers pass it between websites via the Referer header.
+Web servers usually log the URL and browsers pass it between websites via the Referrer header.

 ### Limiting token access by IP